zortax/zgui/docs/guide/renderer.md

 do not survive `configure` on a lost device.
 A borrow kept across frames would outlive what it names.

+## Target pools and presentation pacing

+`target_pool` reports reusable targets for isolated content.
+Do not include the persistent frame target in this report.
+The frame target is a live resource, not a cache.
+Report the resident bytes, the lent bytes, and the lifetime lease count in `TargetPoolReport`.

+`release_cached_targets` frees pooled targets that are not lent out and returns the number of bytes freed.
+The runtime uses this method to enforce cache budgets.
+A renderer that does not pool isolated targets keeps the default implementation.

+`acquire_block` reports how long the most recent frame waited for a presentable surface.
+The runtime uses this duration to pace later frames.
+Return zero when acquisition does not block or when the renderer does not present to a surface.

 ## Vector content: `VectorRaster`

 Path rendering is a second, separate contract, so that a device without compute can fall back to a